Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics: Conclusion

 \section{Conclusion}

 In this work, we developed a tool, called \techname{} to help EFL readers' reading processes.
-In doing so, we utilized LLMs.
+In doing so, we utilized LLMs and interpretable neural networks.
 From our initial design, \techname{}-Lite, we conducted a pilot study, and based on it we developed a tool that effectively helps EFL readers, the \techname{}.
-From our experiment, we also found that LLMs are capable of effectively recommending parts that EFL readers do not know.
+From our experiment, we also found that CEFR models are capable of effectively recommending parts that EFL readers do not know.
 Moreover, LLMs possess abilities, though limited, to verify if the contents are incorrect.

 \begin{acks} We thank the anonymous reviewers for their precious feedback.
 We also thank Jinyoung Lee and Minhye Park for their precious feedback regarding the work. \end{acks}